PhD Dissertation • UTD 2021

 The Dissertation Predicted Axon

-In 2021, I argued that neural networks would revolutionize interactive storytelling.
-By 2025, I was building exactly that at Axon — pattern-based human simulators for law enforcement training.
+In 2021, I wrote that neural networks would change interactive storytelling.
+By 2022, I was at Axon building exactly that: pattern-based agents for law enforcement de-escalation training.

 Citation